jameshughes89/cs102/src/site/asn4.rst

     * If two leaf nodes have the same weight, the one with the smaller ASCII value comes first
     * If two internal nodes have the same weight, the order does not matter

-In case you missed it, you can check if a given reference variable is referencing an object of a specirfic type with the ``instanceof`` operator.
+In case you missed it, you can check if a given reference variable is referencing an object of a specific type with the ``instanceof`` operator.
 For example, ``huff1 instanceof HuffmanLeaf`` results in ``true`` if ``huff1`` is referencing something of type (or subtype) of ``HuffmanLeaf``.